 Prayer: Lord, help me to see the world as you do, especially the places I’m not prone to look.
 Amen.

 Discussion: What convictions have you followed despite negative backlash?

 Join the discussion!
 If you enjoyed this post, feel free to join an extended discussion as part of the C+C Facebook group.
-You’ll be notified of new posts through FB, and have the opportunity to share your thoughts with some lovely people.
+You’ll have the opportunity to share your thoughts with some lovely people.
 Or feel free to comment here on WordPress, or even re-blog – the more the merrier!